chromiumembedded/cef/cef1/tools/distrib/linux/README.txt

 * Other resources
     chrome.pak
     devtools_resources.pak
-  Note: The devtools_resources.pak file contains WebKit inspector resources and is optional.
-All other resources are required.
+  Note: Contains WebKit image and inspector resources.
 Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.